-A grievance may be filed with us either orally, or in writing, by the enrollee or the enrollee's authorized representative at any time.
-With written consent of the member, a provider may file a grievance on behalf of a member.
-We will send the enrollee or the enrollee's representative an acknowledgment letter in a timely manner.
-If we are unable to resolve a grievance within the specified time frame of thirty (30) days, we may ask to extend the grievance decision date by 14 days.
-In these cases, we will provide information describing the reason for the delay in writing to the enrollee and, upon request, to the Centers of Medicare and Medicaid Services (CMS) and as required by the MDHHS.
+If we are unable to resolve a grievance within the specified timeframe of thirty (30) days, we may ask to extend the grievance decision date by 14 days.
+In these cases, we will provide information describing the reason for the delay in writing to the enrollee and, upon request, to the Centers of Medicare and Medicaid Services (CMS) and as required by the MDCH.

-Enrollees are advised in writing of the outcome of the grievance investigation when we make our decision on your grievance but not later than the expiration of the grievance time frame plus the extensions (44 days).
+Enrollees are advised in writing of the outcome of the grievance investigation within two (2) calendar days of when we make our decision on your grievance.
 The Notice of Resolution includes the decision reached, the reasons for the decision, and the telephone number and address where the enrollee can speak with someone regarding the decision.